game-ci/unity-license-activate/README.md

 * `UNITY_PASSWORD` - Password that you use to login to Unity
 * `ACCESS_TOKEn` - Use to update secret `UNITY_LICENSE`, see [hmanzur/actions-set-secret#token](https://github.com/hmanzur/actions-set-secret#token)
-* `EMAIL_PASSWORD` (optional) - Use to get pass Unity's Two Factor Authentication, `UNITY_PASSWORD` is used by default assuming your email password is the same.
+* `EMAIL_PASSWORD` (optional) - Use to get pass Unity's Two Factor Authentication, `UNITY_PASSWORD` is used by default assuming your passwords are the same.

 ## 🩺 Error handling